Hierosoft/DeepFileFind-cs/README.md

 * (2017-04-15) Save content string and name to settings

 ## Known Issues
+* Can't see "bytes" labels in form editor
 * UI is nonresponsive during search except between files
 * Make all savable variables always use dictionary, otherwise MainFormFormClosing and MainFormLoad must have the same list of variables, otherwise the mismatched settings aren't saved & loaded correctly
 * Sort again at end of search